Project regions: Regions Central and Kara in Togo

-These children receive support in form of legal advice, protection and basic care.
-They are then supported in their social and educational or professional reintegration.
-Further measures strengthen the juvenile justice system in Togo with a focus on the application of resocialization programs.
+These children received support in form of legal advice, protection and basic care (psychological, medical, social).
+They were then supported in their social and educational or professional reintegration.

-Many children living and/or working in the streets in Togo are easily exploited, abused or captured by traffickers who take children accross the borders all the way to Nigeria so that they work as cheap or even unpaid labor forces on the fields or in households.
-In addition, children on the streets are deprived of their fundamental rights, such as access to sufficient and balanced meals, proper sanitation, medical care, education, shelter and protection.
+Many children living and/or working in the streets as well as children from poor families are easily exploited, abused or captured by traffickers who take children accross the borders all the way to Nigeria so that they work as cheap or even unpaid labor forces on the fields or in households.
+In addition, these children are deprived of their fundamental rights, such as access to sufficient and balanced meals, proper sanitation, medical care, education, shelter and protection.
 On their daily search for food, they start begging or are tempted to steel here and there.
 If caught, they end up in police custody or in jail, where they face inhumane detention conditions and are often humiliated.
-However, due to prejudice and lacking legal assistance, some children are also detained inoccently.
+Due to prejudice and lacking legal assistance, some children are also detained inoccently.
 Most of the times, their employers accuse them of theft as a way to avoid paying their salary.

 In 2007, Togo passed a modern legislative act aimed at the protection of children.
 Unfortunately, decrees necessary to put it into practice have not yet been issued.
 And very few representatives of the police or legal authorities have knowledge of the new regulations.

-Therefore, in many prisons and police stations in Togo, children are detained together with adults, where they are easily abused or ill-treated by the latter.
+Therefore, in many prisons and police stations in Togo, children are detained in cells with adults, where they are easily abused or ill-treated.
 The detention cells are often crowded, badly ventilated and rarely have appropriate sanitary facilities.
 Diseases spread easily.
 There are no sufficient meals, medical care, psycho-social support or educational offers for children deprived of liberty.

 After delayed public trials, in which the protection of the children’s identities is disregarded, the accused children often receive inappropriately high sentences.
 Existing prejudices throughout the population lead to great difficulties when it comes to their reintegration after liberation.

 Similarly precarious are the situations, in which children have become victims to criminal offences, have been neglected or are particularly at risk.
 Usually, the police just hands them over to state-run social services.
-Due to missing human resources and financial possibilities, those are often incapable to adequately take care of and accompany these children.
+Due to missing human resources and financial possibilities, those are often incapable to adequately reintegrate these children.